MonChiSub/Midnight-TSM_Group_Setup/README.md

 # Changes to the Setup

+> 14/12/2025 Changes
+> - Created new sub-group in Misc for Brawler's Pass
+> - Few more missing items from TWW BoEs (Arathi Stuff)

 > 05/12/2025 Changes
 > - Added player housing items (Decor, Dye, Pigments)
 > - Added missing patterns & plans